obelaifa/tuiframework/tuiframework/starters/ReadMe.txt

 	*	startPythonInterface: it starts the python interface
 	*	startBedianApp: it starts the BedienApp

+(the dll allowed the connection between the TUI and WindMOD)

 We will explain in details how each works.

+In the folder xmlconfig, you can find the xml configurations usable with the TUI and also the xml visualization tool.
+In the folder example_clients, there is a UDP test client, useful to connect to the Python Interface, in order to avoid the starting of VRED for simple tests.

 #####################
 #### startServer ####